MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeRubric.md

 ### -Levels
 The collection of levels making up this rubric.
-To construct, please use Get-Help -Online and see NOTES section for LEVELS properties and create a hash table.
+To construct, see NOTES section for LEVELS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRubricLevel[]